 An easy mosaic throw pillow pattern that is perfect for beginners learning the mosaic knitting technique.
-If you can make stripes, you can make this pillow.
+If you can knit and purl, you can make this pillow.

 Choose a self-striping yarn to add to the number of colors without adding any effort.